bmuschko/cka-crash-course/exercises/17-troubleshooting-network-policy/instructions.md

     ms-.->md[(mysql-db)];
 ```

-## Fixing the issue in namepace "network"
+## Fixing the issue in namespace "network"

 1. Create a new namespace named `network`.
 2. Within the namespace, setup the configuration `kubectl -n network apply -f setup.yml`.